rozag/kozy-redux/README.md

 Sample | Description
 ------ | -----------
 [sample-counter](https://github.com/rozag/kozy-redux/tree/master/sample-counter) | Simple counter app: press operation button - see the result on the screen.
 Kind of hello world in a Redux world.
-[sample-counter-buffered](https://github.com/rozag/kozy-redux/tree/master/sample-counter-buffered) | Same as the sample-counter, but now the buffered store is used - time travel within your state buffer with a slider.
+[sample-counter-buffered](https://github.com/rozag/kozy-redux/tree/master/sample-counter-buffered) | Same as the `sample-counter`, but now the buffered store is used - time travel within your state buffer with a slider.

 ## TODO